slinkp/recurse-S223/notes.md

 Create a custom `note_off` type with a `start_time` attribute.

-Redo `note_offs` to be tracked in two arrays, via pitch OR shred.
-(TBD: the shred integer I generate, or shred ID?
-TODO: Does a shred know its own ID?)

-Need to null out both any time a note is finished.
-(Function for that?)

 Add a global var `numberActiveVoices` and initialize to zero.

 In handler: